rsnk96/Ubuntu-Setup-Scripts/README.md

 Then execute them in the terminal in the sequence of filenames.
 * `1-BasicSetUp.sh` - Sets up terminal configuration, a download accelerator, anaconda python, and shell aliases.
 * `2-GenSoftware.sh` - Sets up tools for programming(editor, etc), and other general purpose software I use
-* `3-ML-Gpu.sh` - Compiles commonly used ML/DL/RL libraries from source, so that it is optimized to run on your computer
+* `3-ML-Build.sh` - Compiles commonly used ML/DL libraries from source, so that it is optimized to run on your computer
 * `opencvDirectInstall.sh` - Compiles the latest tag of OpenCV+Contrib from source on your machine with focus on optimization of execution of OpenCV code.
+* `ML-Basic.sh` - Installs from pip commonly used DL libraries
 <br><br>

 ## Major Alterations